BA (Hons) top-up Education & Training

 We offer a wide range of degrees, higher apprenticeships and professional qualifications.
 Find out how our flexible higher education programmes have progressed the career of our ex-students!

-The Certificate in Education is the initial teacher training qualifications for the post compulsory sector and training, providing the opportunity to gain teaching posts in the lifelong learning sector i.e. FE and Sixth Form Colleges, adult and community education and training in the workplace.
+The Certificate in Education is the initial teacher training qualification for the post-compulsory and training sector.
+It is ideal if you wish to teach in the lifelong learning sector such as a further education college, sixth form, an adult and community education setting or training in the workplace.

-The main aim of the BA(Hons) Education and Training programme is to provide an opportunity to help lecturers, mentors, teaching assistants and other workers in education develop their knowledge of educational practice and reflect on strategies for developing their professional practice.
+This programme aims to provide an opportunity to help lecturers, mentors, teaching assistants and other workers in education develop their knowledge of educational practice and reflect on strategies for developing their professional practice.

 More specifically the programme will: